fmpr/MA-sLDAr/README.rst

 A version of this model for classification tasks is available `here <https://github.com/fmpr/MA-sLDAc>`_.

-Sample multiple-annotator data using the 20newsgroups dataset is provided `here <http://www.fprodrigues.com/20newsgroups.tar.gz>`_.
-More datasets are available `here <http://www.fprodrigues.com/software/ma-sldac-multi-annotator-supervised-lda-for-classification/>`_.
+Sample multiple-annotator data using the we8there dataset is provided `here <http://www.fprodrigues.com/we8there.tar.gz>`_.
+More datasets are available `here <http://www.fprodrigues.com/ma-sldar-multi-annotator-supervised-lda-for-regression/>`_.

-`MA-sLDAc` is open source software released under the `GNU LGPL license <http://www.gnu.org/licenses/lgpl.html>`_.
+`MA-sLDAr` is open source software released under the `GNU LGPL license <http://www.gnu.org/licenses/lgpl.html>`_.
-Copyright (c) 2015-now Filipe Rodrigues
+Copyright (c) 2016-now Filipe Rodrigues

 Compiling
 ------------